nos81/QIT-python/README.txt

 coding guidelines:

-* Fully document all the modules, classes and functions using docstrings (purpose, calling syntax, output, approximations used, assumptions made...)
+* Fully document all the modules, classes and functions using docstrings (purpose, calling syntax, output, approximations used, assumptions made...).
+  The docstrings may contain reStructuredText markup for math, citations etc.
+* Add relevant literature references using the reST syntax.
 * Instead of using multiple similar functions, use a single function performing multiple related tasks, see e.g. state.state.__init__
-* Add relevant literature references using the %! syntax.
 * Raise an exception on invalid input.
 * Use variables sparingly, give them descriptive (but short) names.
 * Use brief comments to explain the logic of your code.